sagebee/go-sql-driver-spanner/testcases.md

 Case | Behavior
 --- | ---
 Read too large string |
-Read too large bytes |
-Read too large int |
-Read too large float |
+Read too large bytes | sql error: *unsupported Scan, storing driver.Value type []uint8 into type *[2]uint8* Read too large int | sql: Scan error on column index 2, name "intt": converting driver.Value type int64 ("9223372036854775807") to a int8: value out of range* to STDOUT, doesn't read into int
+Read too large float | It tries, has floating point precision problems **All** | If a scan error happens, rows.scan stops reading after errror.
+All values scanned before error are scanned, and none at or after the error are read.

 <br>